Blog /Marketing

 Email gets 35-45% open rates.
 WhatsApp gets 98%.
-In markets where WhatsApp dominates, it's the most powerful restaurant marketing channel that barely anyone is using.
+In markets where WhatsApp dominates, it is the most powerful restaurant marketing channel that barely anyone is using.

 In Southeast Asia, 93% of internet users are on WhatsApp.
-In the UK, it's 75%.
+In the UK, it is 75%.
 In these markets, sending an email feels like sending a letter.
 WhatsApp is where the conversation lives.

 MetricEmailWhatsApp